Digital Parenting

 Why we recommend it:

-• Covers the foundational maths concepts aligned with Singapore's preschool syllabus
+• Foundational maths aligned with Singapore's preschool syllabus

 • Daily practice mode prevents overuse